DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation_new.md

 ### Step 2.
 Install a LLM client on the HPC

-Using the terminal in VS Code via Remote SSH, we need to install an LLM client's command line interface (CLI) **on the HPC**.
-Please follow the same instrucitons from  **Installation (local computers) -> Step 1.
-Install an LLM client**, shown above.
+Using the terminal in VS Code via Remote SSH, install an LLM client's command-line interface (CLI) **on the HPC**.
+The installation commands are the same as those for local computers; refer to **Option B -> Step 1.
+Install an LLM client CLI** above.

 ### Step 3.
 Install the agents and DAFoam on the HPC

-Using the terminal in VS Code via Remote SSH, we need to compile the DAFoam package from scratch.
-Follow the instructions from [here](https://dafoam.github.io/installation-source.html).
-In this example, we assume DAFoam is installed in `/home/your_user_name/dafoam`.

-After DAFoam is compiled, load its environment, e.g., `. /home/your_user_name/dafoam/loadDAFoam.sh`, and then run the following command to install the MDO Agent Deck:

-`pip install mdo_agent_deck`

-The `mdo_agent_deck` package is hosted on PyPI.
+Same as the Step 2 in Option C. Except that you can use the terminal from VSCode to compile DAFoam and the agent.

 ### Step 4.
 Create the working directory

-Using the terminal in VS Code via Remote SSH, we will need to first download `mdo_agent_work` repo from [here](https://github.com/DAFoam/mdo_agent_work/archive/refs/heads/hpc.zip).
-Note: this link is DIFFERENT from the one from local installation above.

-Unzip it and you will see a folder called `mdo_agent_work-hpc`.
-Rename it to `mdo_agent_work`.
-This will be the main working directory for your agents.
-You can put `mdo_agent_work` any where on the HPC, e.g., `/home/your_user_name/mdo_agent_work`.

-**IMPORTANT**: Do not manually create a folder and use it as the LLM's working directory.
-You must use `mdo_agent_work`.
-This is because `mdo_agent_work/results` contains pre-defined LLM configuration files (hidden by default).
-You do not need to modify these configuration files.

-The agents are ready to use on the HPC.
+Same as the Step 3 in Option C. Except that you can use the terminal from VSCode to download the working directory repo.

-## Test the agent
+### Step 5.
+Test the agents

-The following steps work for both local and HPC installations.

-First, open VS Code.
-For HPC installation, you need to use Remote SSH to connect to the HPC.
-You do not need to do this for local installation.
+- Open VS Code and use Remote SSH to connect to the HPC.

-Then, in VS Code, click the "Explorer" icon in the left sidebar (see Fig. below).
-From there, select "Open Folder" and open the `mdo_agent_work` folder as your working directory.
+- In VS Code, click the "Explorer" icon in the left sidebar (see the Fig. in Option B above).
+From there, select "Open Folder" and open the `mdo_agent_work` folder on the HPC as your working directory.

-Next, click the "Toggle Panel" button in the top-right corner to open a terminal (see Fig. 1 below).
+- Click the "Toggle Panel" button in the top-right corner to open a terminal (see the Fig. in Option B above).

-In the terminal, navigate to the `mdo_agent_work/results` folder.
-If you use HPC or Native mode, you **MUST load the DAFoam environment**.
-You do not need to do this for Docker mode.

-**IMPORTANT**: Open the `mdo_agent_work` folder in Explorer, then use the terminal to navigate to `mdo_agent_work/results` before starting the LLM CLI.
+- In the terminal, navigate to the `mdo_agent_work/results` folder on the HPC. **IMPORTANT**: Open the `mdo_agent_work` folder in Explorer, then use the terminal to navigate to `mdo_agent_work/results` before starting the LLM CLI.
 This is intentional and helps avoid conflicts with VS Code LLM extensions.
 You must start the LLM in the `mdo_agent_work/results` folder.
 The name of the `results` folder can be arbitrary.
 If you need to run multiple cases, you can make copies of the `results` folder inside `mdo_agent_work`, e.g., `mdo_agent_work/results1` and `mdo_agent_work/results2`.

-Then, launch your LLM client in full-permission mode to avoid interruptions.
+- Launch your LLM client in the VSCode termianl on the HPC and sign in.
 Choose **ONLY ONE** of the following, depending on which LLM client you are using.

 <div class="tab-container" data-tab-group="platform">
 <div class="tab-buttons">